Dr. William E. Lovekamp

 Associate Professor of Sociology

-Dr. Lovekamp is Associate Professor of Sociology with training in the sociology of disasters, collective behavior and social movements, race/ethnicity and gender studies.
+Dr. Lovekamp is Associate Professor of Sociology with training in the sociology of disasters, collective behavior and social movements, race/ethnicity and gender studies, serves as the Sociology/Anthropology Departmental Honors Coordinator, and serves as faculty affiliate in the Professional Science Master's in Geographic Information Sciences program.

-Dr. Lovekamp is also the secretary/treasurer of the International Research Committee on Disasters (International Sociological Association Research Committee #39) and for the International Journal of Mass Emergencies and Disasters.
+Dr. Lovekamp is also the secretary/treasurer of the International Research Committee on Disasters (International Sociological Association Research Committee #39) and its flagship publication, The International Journal of Mass Emergencies and Disasters.

-Frequently Taught CoursesIntroduction to Sociology, Sociology Professional Seminar, Research Methods for Collecting Social Data, Sociology of Popular Culture, Sociology of Disasters
+Frequently Taught CoursesIntroduction to Sociology, Sociology Professional Seminar, Research Methods for Collecting Social Data, Social Movements, Social Problems, Sociology of Popular Culture, Sociology of Disasters

 Ph.D., Southern Illinois University-Carbondale (2006)